juju/docs/src/en/clouds.md

        Cloud "oracle-trial" successfully added
        You may bootstrap with 'juju bootstrap oracle-trial'

+   The 'API endpoint url' in this case is the REST endpoint of the Compute domain.

    You must now add a credential for this cloud prior to creating a controller (`juju bootstrap`).
 See the [Credentials][credentials] page for details.